On view

 Photo by Jerry L. Thompson

-The spare, round frame of 1979-4, with a few objects affixed to it, typifies late work by Richard Stankiewicz.
-Originally trained in engineering, Stankiewicz established his reputation in the 1950s as a master of witty junk assemblages.
-By 1969, however, he was using newly fabricated industrial elements such as cylinders and I-beams to fashion comparatively restrained abstractions.
-Australia No. 9, 1969, another work by Stankiewicz in Storm King’s collection, marks this turning point in his career.
-The sculpture is a result of a three-month visit to Australia, during which he had an opportunity to create work in a steel plant in Sydney.
-The experience provided Stankiewicz with an understanding of industrial steel manufacturing and new welding techniques, which profoundly impacted his practice.
+1979-4’s spare, round frame with a few objects affixed to it typifies Richard Stankiewicz’s late work.
+Originally trained in engineering, Stankiewicz established his reputation in the 1950s as a virtuoso of inventive junk assemblages.
+By 1969, however, he was using newly fabricated industrial elements, such as cylinders and I-beams, to fashion comparatively restrained abstractions.
+Stankiewicz spent three months in Australia in 1969, during which he had an opportunity to create work in a steel plant in Sydney.
+The experience provided him with an understanding of industrial steel manufacturing and new welding techniques, which had a profound impact on his practice.
 The artistic process was paramount for Stankiewicz, who once commented, “It isn’t the thing; it’s making the thing.
 Because in making the thing you are making yourself, and after you have made it you are a little bit changed and that’s the product, and the thing, it can go into the world.”